 Read what other collectors wrote about my prints.

 After labs LOST my Dueling Guitars Joan Jett and Lita Ford strip (6 negs) and scratched my pristine John Denney’s Weirdos, cost 10 times as much, printed erratically (BEST LA labs), treated me like I was bothering them (although not busy and eventually ALL closed in my large entertainment/creative neighborhood)… I said, digital all the way.
 Museums and galleries, and top photographers, switched to digital years ago.
 I use major, professional labs.

-Paper: Legally, limited edition means ONLY a certain number of prints from ONE kind of paper, and identical images from same lab.
-Therefore, when I offer two versions of every photo: some signed, limited edition, numbered, with Certificate of Authenticity vs NOT signed, NOT numbered, open edition, I MUST use different papers.
-So here’s the breakdown:
+Paper: Limited edition means ONLY a certain number of prints from ONE kind of paper, and identical images from same lab.

 Color limited edition prints on Kodak’s Professional Endura Metallic Paper.
 This is a proprietary combination of film laminate layers to produce striking, three-dimensional, lasting prints on an ultra-bright background.
 This increases the durability and tear resistance of the final print, ensuring that your memory will last for years to come.
 Customers say the Prints GLOW!